GenAI Platform Strategy

 Multi-vendor AI strategyHighPart of broader Azure/Microsoft relationshipIndependent vendor; easier to diversify

 For most enterprises, this matrix will point toward Azure OpenAI as the primary production channel and OpenAI direct as a secondary channel for experimentation and innovation.
-The exceptions are organisations with minimal Microsoft footprint, AI-native companies where bleeding-edge access is competitively critical, and scenarios where OpenAI's enterprise deal offers materially better pricing that cannot be matched through the Azure channel.
+The exceptions are organisations with minimal Microsoft footprint, AI-native companies where bleeding-edge access is competitively critical, and scenarios where OpenAI's enterprise deal offers materially better pricing.

 This consolidated checklist provides the structured approach for making and executing the Azure vs OpenAI channel decision.